MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

 11. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Released Prod.
 Orders**, and then choose the related link.
 12. Choose the **New** action.
-13. Create a new released works order by filling in the following fields on the header.
+13. Create a new released production order by filling in the following fields on the header.

     |Source No.|Quantity|Serial No.|
     |----------------|--------------|----------------|
     |1002|2|SN3|
     |1002|2|SN4|

-14. Choose the **Refresh Works Order** action to fill the line.
+14. Choose the **Refresh Production Order** action to fill the line.
 15. To enter the serial numbers, choose the **Item Tracking Lines** action, and then the numbers on two lines in the **Serial No.** field on the **Item Tracking Lines** page.

     Next, post more consumption of racing frames from LOT1.
-16. On the **Released Works Order** page, choose the **Production Journal** action.
+16. On the **Released Production Order** page, choose the **Production Journal** action.
 17. On the **Production Journal** page, select the consumption line for item 2000, choose the **Item Tracking Lines** action.
 18. On the **Item Tracking Lines** page, choose the **Lot No.** field, choose **LOT1**, and then choose the **OK** button.
 19. Leave all other defaults on the **Production Journal** page, and then choose the **Post** action.

-    You have produced four racing bikes, SN1 to SN4, and consumed four of the ten racing frames from LOT1, two frames in each works order.
+    You have produced four racing bikes, SN1 to SN4, and consumed four of the ten racing frames from LOT1, two frames in each production order.

-20. Close the production journal and the works orders.
+20. Close the production journal and the production orders.

     Next, sell racing bikes.
 First sell the racing bike with SN1 to Selangorian Ltd..